John 5 (guitarist): 1998–2004: Marilyn Manson

-After the recording of Mechanical Animals, Marilyn Manson was again looking for a guitarist to replace Zim Zum who had been dismissed from the band during the recording process.
+After the recording of Mechanical Animals, Marilyn Manson was again looking for a guitarist to replace Zim Zum who had left the band during the recording process.
 Again John went to try out for the band.
 Following a tour with Rob Halford in Europe, John received a call from Manson's manager asking if he would like to meet Manson for lunch.
 At the meeting Manson asked John to join the band.
 Lowery accepted and Manson gave him the name "John 5".
 As Lowery put it, "right then and there.
-It was obviously something he'd been thinking about.".
+It was obviously something he'd been thinking about."
 5 signed on for the Mechanical Animals tour and to work on the next album.
 His first live performance for Marilyn Manson came on the MTV Video Music Awards.